-Going through a traumatic life experience (be it cancer or something else) can cause all sorts of mental health issues and struggles.
-Following on from a Twitter chat with some of the cancer community, we’ve put together this list of the ways in which people have sought to deal with their mental health issues arising out of cancer (not including those we’ve mentioned in our page on Coping with Anxiety and Other Mental Health Issues and our page on Relaxation Tips).
+Going through a traumatic life experience (be it cancer or something else) can cause all sorts of emotional and mental health issues and struggles.
+Following on from a chat with some of the cancer community, we’ve put together this list of the ways in which people have sought to deal with their emotional and mental health issues arising out of cancer (not including those we’ve mentioned in our page on Coping with Anxiety and Other Mental Health Issues and our page on Relaxation Tips).

 You might find something on here that helps you.

 Singing.
 Love singing?
 Why not join a choir.
 Some cancer centres (for example, Future Dreams House and Maggies) offer singing therapy sessions or have choirs.
 Ask your hospital if they know of anywhere you can join a singing group or choir.
 Or join one outside cancer-land.